ncomeau/CBC_ServiceNow/README.md

 ## Introduction

-_Click on GIF for full setup+demo video, or read the instructions below/on each branch_
+_Click on GIF for full setup+demo video, or read the instructions below_

 This is the v2 iteration of my attempts to create a ServiceNow app for the Carbon Black Cloud.
-With helpful input from the likes of Ryan Fortress, Jon Nelson, and Jacob Barosin - this iteration leverages 2 primary components;
+With helpful input from the likes of Alex Van Brunt, Ryan Fortress, Jon Nelson, and Jacob Barosin - this iteration leverages 2 primary components;
   * A ServiceNow Studio Custom Application
   * A Carbon Black Cloud python script & yaml config file
     * Which facilitates the transfer of data from the CBC REST API, to the aforementioned ServiceNow Custom App

 ## ServiceNow Component

-_You can find the full installation instructions within the README.md in the **cb_sn branch** of this repo.
-It is recommended that this portion be installed first - in order to allow for any applicable variable alerteration within the yaml config file._
+_It is recommended that this portion be installed first - in order to allow for any applicable variable alerteration within the yaml config file._

 The application itself, which you will import in, is comprised of several componets, all of which are pre-configured;
   * Table Creation: